NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

     Start with all images turned off (if all images are in the same window, useful with a large number of images).

+--zoom-proj-win
+    Zoom to this proj win on startup.
+It is assumed that the images are georeferenced.
+Also accessible from the *View* menu.

 --delete-temporary-files-on-exit
     Delete any subsampled and other files created by the GUI when exiting.

 --create-image-pyramids-only
     Without starting the GUI, build multi-resolution pyramids for